mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 Here we saw that dask+distributed handle the common case decently well and with a Pure Python stack.
-Typically Python users rely on a JVM technology like Hadoop/Spark/Storm do distribute their computations.
+Typically Python users rely on a JVM technology like Hadoop/Spark/Storm to distribute their computations.
 Here we have Python distributing Python; there are some usability gains to be had here like nice stack traces, a bit less serialization overhead, and attention to other Pythonic style choices.